Canadian employers have certain responsibilities when hiring foreign workers through the International Mobility Program.

 - work permit applications associated with the business being refused; and

-- previously-issued work permits associated with your business being revoked.
+- previously-issued work permits associated with the business being revoked.

 For a disclosure to be accepted by the officer, the disclosure must be complete and, at the time the disclosure is made, the employer must not already be the subject of an IMP inspection or any other enforcement action related to an offence under the Immigration and Refugee Protection Act.